belmansjef/GOAP_ZombieGame/README.md

 <a name="planner"></a>
 ### Planner

-The planner is the GOAP's brain.
+The planner are GOAP's brains.
 It chews on all available actions, the current world state and the goal world state to spit out a sequence of actions.
 The planner uses one of the most popular pathfinding algorithms: the <a href="https://en.wikipedia.org/wiki/A*_search_algorithm">A* search algorithm</a>.
 It can not only be used to find the shortest and lowest cost path to a target, it can be used on any graph or list.
 The algorithm uses the current world state as its "starting position" and finds a "path" towards the goal world state.
 Below is an example of how the planner tries and find the cheapest path towards its goal:
 <br>
 <br>